chiperific/promistasks/README.md

     * show a user's skills
     * edit a user's skills
     * delete a user's skill

+  - Get creator == current_user out of forms and into controllers where it can't be hacked

   - Payment model indicates paid_to, related_to, and on_behalf_of:
     -- New payments from other models should link intellegently: